surveyjs/survey-library/docs/design-survey-predefine-answers.md

 ## Single Question Value

 You can set a question's [`value`](https://surveyjs.io/form-library/documentation/questiontextmodel#value) property directly to populate a form field.
-Call the Survey's [`getQuestionByName(questionName)`](https://surveyjs.io/form-library/documentation/surveymodel#getQuestionByName) method to obtain the question's instance and then set the `value` property on this instance:
+Call the Survey's [`getQuestionByName(questionName)`](https://surveyjs.io/form-library/documentation/surveymodel#getQuestionByName) method to obtain the question's instance and then set the `value` property of this instance:

 ```js
 import { Model } from "survey-core";